 I think that it was a great story I think that the second book was very very fast-paced and just keeps you moving constantly so I think that's a really good thing about the story as well I really like Maya as a character and although the romance in this story did take a little bit to grow on me it did grow on me and I do enjoy it now.

-so I think that the story is just really fun it's really cool and I really like the aspect of involving a lot of sewing and tailoring into a fantasy story because I haven't seen that before sewing and tailoring makes up a large part of why she can do some of the things that she can and how she does them and I just really like that.
+so I think that the story is just really fun it's really cool and I really like the aspect of involving a lot of sewing and tailoring in a fantasy story because I haven't seen that before sewing and tailoring make up a large part of why she can do some of the things that she can and how she does them and I just really like that.

 6. Nevermoor: The Trials of Morrigan Crow

 Nevermoor: The Trials of Morrigan Crow by Jessica Townsend

 if you want something a bit more wacky and zany and something that is a bit more out of the comfort zone than the books that I recommend to you right now then I would highly highly highly recommend picking up nevermore by Jessica Townsend this is sort of Alice in wonderland Esque high fantasy in a way but it's also a middle-grade series so with middle grade it's much easier to understand and to pick up.